bw-park/bw-park.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am visiting scholar at Georgia Tech working with [Yongxin Chen](https://yongxin.ae.gatech.edu/) and Master Student at KAIST advised by [Juho Lee](https://juho-lee.github.io/).
-My primary **research interests** are in generative models, state space models, and variational inference utilizing **stochastic optimal control**, with the goal of developing practical applications grounded in a rigorous theoretical understanding.
+I am Master (and incoming Phd) Student at KAIST advised by [Juho Lee](https://juho-lee.github.io/).
+I am also fortunate to be a visiting scholar at Georgia Tech, working with and advised by [Yongxin Chen](https://yongxin.ae.gatech.edu/), and to collaborate with and be mentored by [Guan-Horng Liu](https://ghliu.github.io/).

+My primary **research interests** are in **GenAI** and **AI4Science**, with a particular focus on integrating optimality structures into diffusion models to develop practical applications grounded in rigorous theory.
+Building on the study of fundamental principles in dynamic optimal transport, stochastic optimal control, and statistical physics, I develop methods applied to
+<a href="https://arxiv.org/abs/2405.20630" target="_blank">unpaired image translation</a>,
+<a href="https://arxiv.org/abs/2410.05602" target="_blank">time series modeling</a>,
+<a href="https://arxiv.org/abs/2502.04892" target="_blank">fMRI representation learning</a>,
+<a href="https://arxiv.org/abs/2510.16587" target="_blank">single-cell RNA sequencing</a>, and
+<a href="https://arxiv.org/abs/2511.06239" target="_blank">transition path sampling</a>.

 <strong>Contact: </strong>
       bw.park [at] kaist [dot] ac [dot] kr